 Both of these sports assume a high amount of volume and very experienced lifters, as their main focus is to perform on the platform to lift the highest amount of weight.
-Therefore, they need programs which are high in Intensity and high in volume to improve performance.
+Therefore, they need programs that are high in Intensity and high in volume to improve performance.

 Demonstration of the Snatch